 Work with Our Experienced Miami Lawyer for Victims of Molestation by Coaches

 If a coach used their position of power to molest your child, contact an experienced Miami lawyer for victims of molestation.
-The Law Offices of Prosper Shaked are invested in ensuring that sexual abusers are brought to justice for their crimes.
-You do not have to stand against your abuser alone, contact The Law Offices of Prosper Shaked at (305) 690-0244.
+Prosper Shaked Accident Injury Attorneys PA are invested in ensuring that sexual abusers are brought to justice for their crimes.
+You do not have to stand against your abuser alone, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.